madpiano/2019-432/slides/class22/README.md

 4. Your project presentation will be on 04-29, 04-30, 05-02, or 05-07.
 The [schedule is here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project2/project2-schedule.md)
 5. Your project portfolio is due on 2019-05-07 at 2 PM, regardless of when your presentation is scheduled.

+## Comments on the Minute Paper after Class 21

+will be posted when available.

 ## Today's Discussion

 will be centered around replicable research, statistical significance and *p* values.
 I will include in today's conversation a brief walk through this editorial: